ices-tools-dev/echoSMs/docs/usage.md

     pip install echosms

-The prolate spheroidal modal series model in echoSMs uses spheroidal wave functions.
-A high-accuracy implementation of these is available in the [`spheroidalwavefunctions`](https://pypi.org/project/spheroidalwavefunctions/) Python package as the functions provided by [scipy](https://docs.scipy.org/doc/scipy/reference/special.html#spheroidal-wave-functions) are not accurate enough.

 ## Versions

 The changelogs for echoSMs are listed [here](https://github.com/ices-tools-dev/echoSMs/releases) and the latest release is always at the top of that list.